 Statistics on young people neither in employment nor in education or training

-Young people (aged 20–34) neither in employment nor in education and training, 2017
+Young people (aged 20–34) neither in employment nor in education and training, by sex, 2019

 This article presents an overview of European Union (EU) statistics related to young people neither in employment nor in education or training (NEET).
 It provides information on the transition from education to work and focuses on the number of young people who find themselves disengaged from both education and the labour market.

 As one of a set of statistical articles forming part of an online publication on education and training, this article provides a complement to information on early leavers from education and training, as well as employment rates of recent graduates and participation of young people in education and the labour market.

 The transition from education to work

 One of the most important decisions in life concerns the choice of when to make the move from education to the world of work.
 Given that the vast majority (90.7 %) of young people in the EU between the ages of 15 and 19 continued to participate in some form of education and training (either formal or non-formal), the following analysis mainly focuses on the population aged 20 to 34.